SINTEF/dlite/doc/concepts.md

 With SOFT it is possible to utilize reusable software components that handle all this, or develop new reusable software components that can be used by others in the same framework.
-At the core of SOFT are the [SOFT data models], which provide a by design simplistic but powerful way to represent scientific data.
+At the core of SOFT are the [SOFT data models], which by design provide a simple but powerful way to represent scientific data.

 Originally DLite started as a simplified pure C implementation of SOFT based on [SOFT5], but has with time developed into a robust framework with a large set of [features].

-The main components of DLite is shown in Figure 1, including language bindings, tools the plugin framework for storages and mappings.
+The main components of DLite are shown in Figure 1, including bindings to several programming languages, tools, the plugin framework for storages, and mappings.

 ![DLite Architecture](figs/architecture.svg)

 _**Figure 1.** DLite Architecture._

-DLite contains a core library, implementing a simplistic, but powerful datamodel-based framework for semantic interoperability.
+DLite contains a core library, implementing a simple, but powerful datamodel-based framework for semantic interoperability.
-On top of this, it implements a set of bindings, storages, mappings and tools.
+On top of this, it implements a set of bindings, storages, mappings (using [tripper]) and tools.
-The library also comes with set of interfaces (API) to create extensions and custom plugins.
+The library also comes with a set of interfaces (API) to create extensions and custom plugins.

-DLite currently provide bindings with well-documented APIs to Python, C and Fortran.
+DLite currently provides bindings with well-documented APIs to Python, C and Fortran.
-For C and Fortran it provide tools for code generation for easy and efficient integration into simulation software.
+For C and Fortran it provides tools for code generation for easy and efficient integration into simulation software.
 The Python bindings are dynamic in nature and provide a simple way to interact with semantic data from Python.

-It also provide a plugin architecture for storages and mappings and comes with a set of generic storages.
+It also provides a plugin architecture for storages and mappings and comes with a set of generic storages.
-The plugins can be written either in C or Python and are available any of the bindings (including C and Fortran) due to the embedded Python interpreter.
+The plugins can be written either in C or Python and are available in any of the bindings (including C and Fortran) due to the embedded Python interpreter.